“...biggest impact on my worldview”

 Hometown: Watertown, S.D.

-Major: Environmental Science and Biology
+Majors: Environmental Science and Biology

 Research title: “Buena Vista North Raccoon River Headwater Project”